Damon Buford

-Damon Jackson Buford (born June 12, 1970) is an American former professional baseball center fielder with the Baltimore Orioles, New York Mets, Texas Rangers, Boston Red Sox and the Chicago Cubs of Major League Baseball (MLB) between 1993 and 2001.
+Damon Jackson Buford (born June 12, 1970) is an American former professional baseball center fielder.
+He played for the Baltimore Orioles, New York Mets, Texas Rangers, Boston Red Sox and the Chicago Cubs of Major League Baseball (MLB) between 1993 and 2001.
 Buford batted and threw right-handed.

 Career

 College career

 Buford played at the University of Southern California.
 His Trojan teammates included Bret Barberie, Bret Boone, Jay Hemond, and Jeff Cirillo.
 In 1989 and 1990, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.